September 7: Today in Royal History

 September 7, 1362 – Death of Joan of the Tower, Queen of Scots, daughter of King Edward II and wife of David II, King of Scots, at Hertford Castle in Hertford, England, buried at Greyfriars Church in Newgate, London, England

 As a result of a treaty between England and Scotland, six-year-old Joan, daughter of King Edward I of England, married the heir of Robert I the Bruce, King of Scots, four-year-old David.
 Although the couple was married for 34 years, they had no children.
 Joan, aged 41, died of the plague at Hertford Castle in England and was buried at Christ Church Greyfriars in London.
-The church suffered much damage during King Henry VIII’s Dissolution of the Monasteries and many of the tombs were destroyed.
-During the Great Fire of London in 1666, the medieval church was completely destroyed.
+The church suffered much damage during King Henry VIII’s Dissolution of the Monasteries, and many tombs were destroyed.
+The medieval church was completely destroyed during the Great Fire of London in 1666.

 Unofficial Royalty: Joan of the Tower, Queen of Scots